hstreamdb/hstream/README.md

 ![hstream-db](https://cdn.jsdelivr.net/gh/hstreamdb/hstreamio-cdn@1.0.2/images/hstream-db.png)

-The database built for IoT streaming data storage and real-time stream processing.
+The database is built for IoT streaming data storage and real-time stream processing.

 ## Main Features

 - __Push real-time data to your apps__

-    By subscribing to streams in HStreamDB, any update of the data stream will be pushed to your apps in real time, and this promotes your apps to be more responsive.
+    By subscribing to streams in HStreamDB, any update of the data stream will be pushed to your apps in real-time, and this promotes your apps to be more responsive.

     You can also replace message brokers with HStreamDB and everything you do with message brokers can be done better with HStreamDB.